cheungbx/ESP8266_spi_micropython_games/README.md

 # note: due to the small CPU memory on the ESP8266, only 23K bytes, the above .py files need to be pre-compiled as byte codes using mpy-cross
 # mpy-cross snakes.py
 # the snakes.mpy file will be created.
-# then you can copy that file into the flash memory of the ESP8266.
+# then you can copy that file into the flash memory of the ESP8266 using a terminal software e.g. rshell.
+# e.g. cpy snakes.mpy /pyboard
+# then to to repl to load the game.
+# repl
+# import snakes.
+#
 # Node MCU D1 mini is used for my build that have 4MB Flash memory, capable to store .mpy files (~5K byte) for many gams
 #
 #  The skematics of the set up can be found in the fizz files and jpg files